 When software licenses are sold together with implementation or consulting services, license fees are recognized upon delivery provided that the above criteria are met, payment of the license fees is not dependent upon the performance of the services, and the services do not provide significant customization or modification of the software products and are not essential to the functionality of the software that was delivered.
-For arrangements with services that are essential to the functionality of the software, the license and related service revenues are recognized using contract accounting as described below.
+For arrangements with services that are essential to the functionality of the software recognized using contract accounting as described below.